Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Discussion

-We assumed the statistical model to lie on a the discrete space $\Z$.
-The framework can nevertheless be applied to models lying on the line $\R$, by restricting to observables lying on any subset $\cong\Z$.
+{\em9.
+Many extensions are possible.} We assumed the statistical model to lie on a the discrete space $\Z$.
+The framework can nevertheless be applied to models lying on the line $\R$, by for instance restricting to observables lying on any subset $\cong\Z$, or by gathering degrees of freedom (such as field configurations) into cells.
 We also assumed the space of local observables to be countable dimensional.
 If the space is larger, then our proof of almost-everywhere ergodicity fails.
 Under the assumption of almost-everywhere ergodicity, however, it is simple to see that the general hydrodynamic projection result still holds.
-Finally, we assumed time translations to form a group isomorphic to $\R$.
+We assumed time translations to form a group isomorphic to $\R$.
 We expect that a large part of the theory can be adapted to models with a discrete group of time translations isomorphic to $\Z$.
 This would be of interest in current research on the dynamics of cellular automata \cite{prosen2016cellular}.

-The general framework and results are agnostic to the precise meaning of the space of local observables, of the inner product induced from the state, and of the unitary groups of space and time translations -- as long as these objets satisfy a number of basic properties.
-In particular, we used the GNS inner product, but other inner products appear in the study of transport, see for instance the review \cite{bertini2020finite}.
-We note that defining hydrodynamic matrices in terms of the GNS inner product, a na\"ive, heuristic linear-response derivation of the linearised Euler equation requires the state to be invariant under the flows induced by the conserved charges.
-Nevertheless, we have shown rigorously that this property is in fact not required.
-All results also hold independently from the algebra, abelian or not, formed by the conserved charges.

-Further, it is possible to define the abstract groups of space-time translations, within, say, a quantum chain, as space-time translations up to phases.
-This, effectively, would allow us to obtain hydrodynamic projections around nonzero values of the wave number and frequency.
-It would be interesting to explore under what circumstances nontrivial hydrodynamic theories can be obtained around such points, and their relation with recent results on persistent oscillations \cite{medenjak2020rigo,buca2020quantum}.

 A large part of the framework is immediately generalisable to higher dimensions, and is applicable to a wider family of quantum chains and states than those considered, as algebraic decay of correlations is sufficient for many of the results.
 It is also possible that, combining with the construction of hydrodynamic spaces in \cite{DoyonDiffusion2019}, similar arguments as those presented here can lead to diffusive-scale hydrodynamic equations.